grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 ## Annotation and alert support

 {{% admonition type="note" %}}
-At the moment, annotations and alerts are not supported by tables.
+Annotations and alerts are not currently supported for tables.
 {{% /admonition %}}

 ## Table visualization functions